Which Countries use Electronic Voting Machines?

 About the Electronic Voting Machine (EVM);

-Maximum 2,000 votes can be recorded in EVMs used in India.
+Maximum of 2,000 votes can be recorded in EVMs used in India.
 These EVMs have been designed by the Election Commission's Technical Expert Committee (TEC) in collaboration with two PSUs, Bharat Electronics Limited, Bangalore and Electronic Corporation of India Limited, Hyderabad.

 A good property of these EVMs is that Electricity is not required in their operation because they already have a battery back-up system.
 Therefore, with the help of these machines, elections can be conducted in those areas which do not have electricity.